-Trump Wanted An Alligator-Filled Border Moat, According To This Report
+Trump Reportedly Wanted An Alligator-Filled Border Moat, Because Life Is A 'Bond' Movie Now

 Even before he became president, Donald Trump notoriously made troubling remarks about immigrants in public.
 But according to a New York Times report published on Oct.
 1, Trump's comments in private might be an even greater cause for concern.
 At one point, Trump reportedly wanted an alligator-filled border moat to deter migrants, and was frustrated when White House officials discouraged him.
 The White House did not immediately respond to Elite Daily's request for comment on the report.
 Wait, I'm sorry, is this real life?
 Or is this a bad James Bond knockoff?